luisawatkins/orbitdb-storacha-bridge/README.md

 ## What This Does

-Backup and restore between **OrbitDB databases** and **Storacha/Filecoin** with or without full hash and identity preservation.
-Works in both Node.js and browser environments (in browsers at this time only without full hash identity preservation by restoring db entries only [Issue #4](../../issues/4))
+Backup and restore between **OrbitDB databases** and **Storacha/Filecoin** with or without full hash and identity preservation (both valid approaches).
+Works in both Node.js and browser environments (in browsers at this time only without the full hash identity preservation by restoring db entries only [Issue #4](../../issues/4))

 Furthermore, a [`StorachaTest.svelte`](src/components/StorachaTest.svelte) and a [`StorachaAuth.svelte`](src/components/StorachaAuth.svelte) which demonstrate a typical basic OrbitDB Todo example workflow between two OrbitDB instances (with two separate libp2p, IPFS nodes running in the browser - Alice & Bob)

-The [`scripts/svelte-backup-restore.js`](scripts/svelte-backup-restore.js) script is setting up a complete example Svelte App with StorachaTest.svelte and StorachaAuth.svelte
+The [`scripts/svelte-backup-restore.js`](scripts/svelte-backup-restore.js) script is setting up a complete example Svelte App with StorachaTest.svelte and StorachaAuth.svelte - which is already uploaded here: [https://w3s.link/ipfs/bafybeib56xv2i7f3vti6fytma7kh6bhl5ngvcyk47rti5qygbb5hxjvp6m](https://w3s.link/ipfs/bafybeib56xv2i7f3vti6fytma7kh6bhl5ngvcyk47rti5qygbb5hxjvp6m)
 Additionally exists a [`StorachaIntegration.svelte`](src/components/StorachaIntegration.svelte) which authenticates with Storacha, creates backups and restores for any OrbitDB Svelte app. (but has the above stated 'issue').
 Since this isn't always an issue, StorachaTest.svelte is demonstrating a different approach when dealing with the entries in the oplog only and recreating/restoring the OrbitDB by adding a dbconfig object separately.
 This way the exact same db can be restored.

+Upcoming: UCAN authentication (instead of Storacha-Key and proof credentials) and a StorachaStorage (a OrbitDB CustomerStorage) where it will be possible to use Storacha in parallel and permanent backup while other peers are replicating.

 ## What we want to accomplish